inguillen87/chatboc-frontend/README.md

 (`/perfil`), while regular users see the limited account page available at `/cuenta`.

+## Internal employee management

+Regular chat users can only sign up as final customers.
+The frontend sends their basic information to `/chatuserregisterpanel` and the backend assigns the role.
+The registration form never exposes an option to mark an account as `empleado`.
+Any employee accounts must be created from the administrator panel.
+The page `/municipal/usuarios` relies on `useRequireRole(['admin'])` so only admins can view or manage internal users.
+If a non-admin attempts to open that section, the hook redirects back to the start page.

 ## Widget integration guidelines
 Detailed requirements for the embedded widget can be found in [docs/widget-requirements.md](docs/widget-requirements.md).